Apply Dubai Visa Online

 Sport

-The people of Dubai love competitions and they never miss an opportunity to become a member of one of the competitions.
+The people of Dubai love competitions and they never miss an opportunity to become members of one of the competitions.
 The city is famous for its camel races, horse races, and cockfights.
 They are very fond of horses and they are known for having been involved in the derivation of special breeds of horses.

 READ ALSO: DUBAI VISA FOR INDIAN NATIONALS WORKING IN SAUDI ARABIA